 The Bürgel family restaurant, 1661 Cuina de Banyalbufar, has featured in every abcMallorca Top 101 Restaurants guide.
 So when news emerged that the family was also opening a bistro-style eatery in Palma, expectations were high.

-It took around six months to renovate totally the corner property in the ‘street of restaurants’, Carrer de la Fábrica, where Amaya opened its doors in February – with Tobias Bürgel at the helm.
-He initially cooked here, but has since employed an Italian chef – freeing him to oversee the business.
+It took around six months to renovate totally the corner property in the ‘street of restaurants’, Carrer de la Fábrica, where Amaya opened its doors in February 2016 – with Tobias Bürgel at the helm.
+He initially cooked here, but has since employed a chef – freeing him to oversee the business.

 Amaya’s décor has appealing Mallorcan touches, combined with trendy design elements.
 The ceiling is covered with old ‘persiana’ shutters, in every hue imaginable; the floor is traditionally tiled.
 Bare exposed-filament vintage-style lightbulbs – the go-to lighting choice for hip urban establishments – are suspended over the tables, for flattering warm light at night.
 Seating is a mix of wooden chairs and benches (which we found a little uncomfortable), with some tall tables and chairs near the bar.
 Amaya seats 65 people inside and 60 on the front terrace.

 Open for lunch and dinner, Amaya’s New World cuisine is based on fresh local produce.
-Menus are seasonal à la carte, daily 3-course lunch (with choices) , and 5-course tasting dinner.
+Menus are seasonal à la carte and a daily 3-course lunch (with choices).

 We went à la carte, choosing from six starters, six mains and four desserts.
-A few vegetarian dishes were offered.
+We noted a few vegetarian dishes.
 While deciding, we munched on good home-made focaccia, with aioli and mixed olives, and sipped one of Amaya’s set-to-be-legendary cocktails.

 For starters, we tried the vegetable salad of artichoke, wild asparagus, and feta cheese; almond gazpacho with textures of cauliflower and croutons; and sea bass ceviche with a Thai salad.
 All were fresh-tasting, innovative, flavourful, and inspired some Instagramming.